A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Computational Studies

 \paragraph{Decoding Strategies} There are two methods by which we sample solutions from the trained hybrid model.
 In the first method called \emph{greedy}, we always select nodes with the highest probabilities to visit at each time step.
 In the second method, called \emph{sampling}, we sample multiple solutions independently from the trained model according to \eqref{eq:policy}.
 Then, we select the minimal-cost sample as the solution.

-\paragraph{Solution times} We measure the inference time of the benchmark dataset using an Nvidia A100 GPU and AMD EPYC 7452 32-Core Processor for HM and AM.
+\paragraph{Solution times} We measure the inference time of the benchmark dataset using an NVIDIA A100 GPU (80 GiB) and AMD EPYC 7713 64-Core Processor CPU (128 threads used) for HM and AM.
 For heuristic methods, Intel Xeon E5-2630 2.2 GHz CPU is used.
 Each TSP-D benchmark dataset for each size consists of 100 instances.
 For HM greedy, NM greedy, and AM greedy, instances are evaluated not in a batch but one by one in a sequence on the GPU.
 Heuristic methods use the same strategy but use a single thread of the CPU instead of a GPU.
 For HM sampling, denoted by HM ($s$), we make $s$ copies of each instance and sample solutions for all $s$ copies in a batch on the GPU.
 AM sampling is executed in the same way as HM sampling.
-AM (4800), however, could not run in a full batch for $N=100$ in Table \ref{tab:TSPD_uniform} on a single GPU with the memory of 40GB.
-Therefore, we split the sample size of 4800 into 4600 and 200 to obtain AM (4800) results.
+The entire code, including the environment for HM and AM, supports GPU parallelization, boosting the solution time up to 4.5 times from the environment with CPU computations for HM (4800) and AM (4800) on $N=100$ instances.
 Note that we do not intend to compare the solutions times of the heuristics and the learning methods directly; rather, we aim to understand the trends.
 We report the average time for a single instance.